TerrainEry/MyPerfectice_Genie/README.md

 ---

-This repository contains a browser extension and instructions for extracting code from MyPerfectIce exams.
+This repository contains a browser extension and instructions for completing tests on Myperfectice.
 Follow the steps below to use the extension and extract code effortlessly.

-## This extension is only for MyPerfectice Novice-to-Ninja tests

 ## Installation

+### Prerequisites for Novice to Ninja(N2N) Exam
 1. Install the `Absolute Enable Right Click & Copy` browser extension from the [Microsoft Edge Add-ons Store](https://microsoftedge.microsoft.com/addons/detail/absolute-enable-right-cli/enkbbdhdmbpfohfkfmdmjkpmolkbelgl) or [Chrome Web Store](https://chrome.google.com/webstore/detail/absolute-enable-right-cli/jdocbkpgdakpekjlhemmfcncgdjeiika).

 2. Enable the extension on the MyPerfectIce website.